-On 24 June, a short online programme of events has been devised by Senior Lecturer Anna-Wendy Stevenson, featuring BA Applied Music and MA Music and the Environment students and graduates from the University of the Highlands and Islands.
-The programme highlights the development of innovative and world reaching university music courses led from an island context and includes a talk, performances, a Gaelic singing workshop, and the premier of a short (7 min) film, Land of Our Kin.
+On 24 June, a short online programme of events was devised by Senior Lecturer Anna-Wendy Stevenson, featuring BA Applied Music and MA Music and the Environment students and graduates from the University of the Highlands and Islands.
+The programme highlights the development of innovative and world reaching university music courses led from an island context and included a talk, performances, a Gaelic singing workshop, and the premier of a short (7 min) film, Land of Our Kin.

 24 June 2pm Talk by Anna Wendy Stevenson

 Anna Wendy Stevenson gave an online talk about her work.
 Anna Wendy is Senior lecturer and Programme Leader for the University of the Highlands and Island’s innovative BA (Hons) Applied Music degree.
 A fiddler and composer, she has performed and delivered workshops in traditional Scottish music world-wide and curated and directed events for a wide range of organisations, communities, media groups and festivals in the UK, Canada, USA, Australia and Europe.

 24 June 2.30pm Film Screening & Gaelic Singing Workshop

 Chloe Steele, UHI graduate and traditional Gaelic singer and piper from South Uist, screened Bann nam Baghasdal, a short film documentary capturing the unique culture and lifestyle in two townships in South Uist, Scotland and Cape Breton, Nova Scotia.
 Following this, Chloe taught us a traditional Gaelic song.